 Traffic Processing Overview

-This module describes how the Cisco Service Control Application for Broadband (SCA BB) installed on a Service Control Engine (SCE) platform processes traffic.
+This chapter describes how the Cisco SCA BB installed on a Cisco Service Control Engine (Cisco SCE) platform processes traffic.

-The module also defines the main elements (service configuration entities) of the SCA BB system and explains how they relate to each other.
+The chapter also describes the main elements (service configuration entities) of the Cisco SCA BB system and explains how they relate to each other.

 •Traffic Accounting and Reporting